snowleopard/selective/paper/artefact/README.md

 stack test
 ```

-Then you may take a look at the code and documentation in the top-level module
+Then you might want to browse the code and documentation in the top-level module
 `src/Control/Selective.hs`, which provides the `Selective` type class and
-auxiliary combinators.
+selective combinators.
 The free construction for rigid selective functors can be
 found in `src/Control/Selective/Free/Rigid.hs`.
 Another free construction for
-general selective functors is also available in `src/Control/Selective/Free.hs`.
+general selective functors is available in `src/Control/Selective/Free.hs`.

-Also see the Hackage package: http://hackage.haskell.org/package/selective.
+This package is also available on Hackage: http://hackage.haskell.org/package/selective-0.2.

-## Check Coq proofs
+## Coq proofs

+We also provide a formalisation of selective functors in Coq, along with proofs
+of correctness of several `Selective` instances.

-To access the Coq development, execute the following command:
+To access Coq proofs, execute the following command:

 ```
 cd ~/selective-coq